 ♻️ Substitutions

-- Milk: Any dairy-free alternative, like almond, soy, or oat milk, can replace regular milk.
+- Milk: Any dairy-free alternative, like almond, soy, or oat milk, for a vegan alternative.

-- Sugar: Honey, maple syrup, or agave syrup can be used instead of sugar for a different taste.
+- Sugar: Honey, maple or agave syrup can be used for a different taste.

 - Butter: Vegetable oil, coconut oil, or margarine can be used instead of butter for a dairy-free option.